Hyperliquid vs ApeX 2026 Compared

 Feature Comparison

 Leverage caps favor ApeX at 100x versus Hyperliquid's 50x on major pairs.
-For high-leverage traders who want to maximize capital efficiency on directional bets, ApeX provides more headroom.
-On security, ApeX has been operating since November 2022 with audits from PeckShield and Secure3, while Hyperliquid launched in February 2023 with Zellic and Quantstamp audits.
+For high-leverage traders, ApeX gives more headroom.
+On security, ApeX has operated since November 2022 with audits from PeckShield and Secure3.
+Hyperliquid launched in February 2023 with Zellic and Quantstamp audits.
 Both have clean records.
-ApeX's StarkEx foundation inherits the security properties of StarkWare's broader ecosystem, which has processed billions in transactions across dYdX v3, Immutable X, and other platforms.
+ApeX's StarkEx base inherits the safety record of StarkWare's broader ecosystem, which has run billions in trades across dYdX v3, Immutable X, and other platforms.

 Verdict